alifyandra/express-video-page/README.md

 Be sure to have `yarn` installed on your machine and run `yarn install` to install all the node dependencies for this project.

-The database for this application is containerized through docker.
+## Database

+This application uses `postgres` as the default database by utilising the `sequelize` node.js ORM to communicate with the database.

+To make things easy, the database service can be containerized through docker.
+A `docker-compose.yml` file has been provided.
 To get the database ready, run `docker compose up`.

 ## Firebase Storage